bluecat-japac/gateway_nfv_plugin/README.md

     If the bam or bdds name is not included in this **.json** file, `common` config is automatically used.

-4. For configuration memcached server, change it in `extracted-directory/gateway_nfv_plugin/config/memcached.conf` file.

-5. Modify injected file contains management IP and service IP of the BDDS in the path `extracted-directory/gateway_nfv_plugin/config/vm_config.ini`
+3. Modify injected file contains management IP and service IP of the BDDS in the path `config/vm_config.ini`

+4. Create and modify `.secret` and `.secretkey` files with the correct name in `nfv_config.json`.
+It must be in the same directory.

+## Deployment
+### Setup for docker compose

+1. Pull NFV Gateway and NFV Scheduler image from Registry:

+    ```
+    docker login registry.bluecatlabs.net
+    docker pull <image-registry-name>:<tag>
+    ```

+    > Example: docker pull registry.bluecatlabs.net/professional-services/japac-tma/
+    gateway_nfv_plugin:nfv-gateway-master

+    Or copy the <nfv-image>.tar.gz file to the host machine and run cmd:

+    ```
+    docker load -i <nfv-image>.tar.gz
+    ```

-## Configure Docker Compose
+### Configure Docker Compose

- Modify in `extracted-directory/gateway_nfv_plugin/docker-compose.yml` and input the corresponding information
+ Modify in `deployment/dockerfiles/docker-compose.yml` and input the corresponding information

 1. Configure **bridge network**: